woocommerce/woocommerce-admin/docs/components/analytics/report-summary.md

 - Type: Array
 - Default: null

-Properties of all the chart available for that report.
+Properties of all the charts available for that report.

 ### `endpoint`